 Write in Natural Language

 Use the natural language keywords that you have discovered in your content.
 More so, use them naturally.
-Learn to substitute robotic language with more expressive and natural tone.
+Learn to substitute robotic language with a more expressive and natural tone.

 Focus on writing for the people and not just the search engine.
 Write with your audience in mind.
 User-generated content and content that understands user intent is the future of content marketing.

-Use an FAQ Page
+Have an FAQ Page

 Question keywords are becoming more popular; Google focuses on content that gives answers to user queries.